-In very general terms, Fibre to The Premises is a system where super-fast fibre-optic cable carries the broadband signal from your provider (such as SpringCom) all the way to a connection box inside your premises.
+In very general terms, Fibre to The Premises is a system where super-fast fibre-optic cable carries the broadband signal from your provider (such as Infiniti) all the way to a connection box inside your premises.
 On the way, it passes through nodes (a box in your area that contains network equipment that supplies your area.), which act as midway connection points between your office and the local telephone exchange.

-If you have FTTP, a technician will install a NBN Connection Box that is also known as a Network Termination Device inside your premises.
-The NTD can be used to connect your analogue telephone, but we will talk more about how it works on page 8.
-You'll have some additional options for replacing your phone lines, discussed on page 12.
+If you have FTTP, a technician will install a Network Termination Device inside your premises.
+The NTD can be used to connect your telephone line, but we will talk more about how it works on page 12.
+You'll have some additional options for replacing your phone lines, discussed on page 17.